Davide-bll/qa_challenge/README.md

 ```
 python api/ingestion.py
 ```
+It shows 5 pages of the dataframe loaded from the API

 The Api basically is a get request in which the parameter is page.
 I created two function: